Unravelling the Pros and Cons of AI in Corporate Digital Learning

 • Quizzes and questionnaires

-Since AI is still evolving, some manual conversions will be required, but it’s still a significant timesaver for HR.
+Since Machine Learning is still evolving, some manual conversions will be required, but it’s still a significant timesaver for HR.
 The content is created, and human staff just need to flesh it out with some reviewing and editing.

 Make educational content recommendations